LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version 3.X
 *Released*: X February 2024
 - Support date/time fields for all domain kinds
+  - Enable date and time field type for all domain kinds
+  - Update DatePickerInput to support inline edit mode
+  - Update EditInlineField to use DatePickerInput for date/time type query column

 ### version 3.21.0
 *Released*: 14 February 2024